When I first started, I had trouble finding the best sublimation printer for what I wanted.

 Dye sublimation only works with light-colored materials unless you use a polymer coating.
 Although you end up with full-color prints, you must heat transfer the images to a polyester or polymer or polyester coated material.

-Best Dye Sublimation Printers For Small Business Owners?
+Best Dye Sublimation Printers For Small Business Use?

 Any of the following printers would be a good choice.
-They all have excellent print quality and there is also a wide format sublimation printer or 2 on the list too.
-Each in my opinion comes at an affordable price.
+They all have excellent print quality and there is also a wide-format sublimation printer or 2 on the list too.
+But, each in my opinion comes at an affordable price.

 When you go to purchase your printer for sublimation printing, double-check that it is in fact for sublimation.
 There are a few that are desktop printers or photo printers that you will have to convert.